pagusupu/paguvim/readme.md

 ];
 ```

-thanks to [Ahwxorg](https://github.com/Ahwxorg/nixvim-config) which this repo is heavily based on
+thanks to [Ahwxorg](https://github.com/Ahwxorg/nixvim-config)'s repo which this repo is heavily based on